itzg/docker-minecraft-server/minecraft-server/README.md

-This docker image provides a Minecraft Server that will automatically download the latest stable, latest snapshot, or any specif
+This docker image provides a Minecraft Server that will automatically download the latest stable, latest snapshot, or any specific version.

 To simply use the latest stable version, run